Ikman94/FSND/README.md

-## Full Stack Web Developer Nanodegree (nd0044 v2)
+## A Trivia API APplication from the Full Stack Web Developer Nanodegree (nd0044 v2)
-This is the public repository for Udacity's Full-Stack Nanodegree program.
-Here, you can find starter-code the following projects:

-* *01_fyyur/starter_code* - This is the project from C1.
-SQL and Data Modeling for the Web
-* *02_trivia_api/starter* - This is the project from C2.
-API Development and Documentation
-* *03_coffee_shop_full_stack/starter_code* - This is the project from C3.
-Identity and Access Management
-* *capstone* - This is the final project of this Nanodegree.

-Feel free to suggest edits in the current repo by raising a PR.
+Full Stack Trivia Udacity is invested in creating bonding experiences for its employees and students.
+A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.
+I built the remainin